oracle-livelabs/goldengate/heatwave-postgres/monitor/monitor.md

 In order to complete this lab, you should have completed the preceding labs.

-## Task 1: Perform inserts to the source database
+## Task 1: Perform inserts to the source database to validate on target

 1. Return to the Oracle Cloud console and use the navigation menu (hamburger icon) to navigate back to **Databases**, **DB Systems**, and then **SourceMySQL**.